-At Highmoor Dental, our dentists offer both in-office and take-home teeth whitening options to help our Edmonton patients brighten their smiles.
+At Highmoor Dental, our dentists offer both in-office and take-home teeth whitening options in Edmonton to help our patients brighten their smiles.

 Professional teeth whitening is an effective and safe way of removing stains and lightening the colour of your teeth.

 With age, teeth become more vulnerable to staining from food and other substances.
 Particles are naturally attracted to a tooth's enamel, and products like coffee, tea, berries and tobacco are notorious for staining teeth.

 The bleaching agents which are used during the teeth whitening process are designed to reverse the effects of aging and staining, and to lighten the colour of your teeth.